-There is a clear relationship between the social disadvantages experienced by Indigenous people and their current health status .
+There is a clear relationship between the social disadvantages experienced by Aboriginal people and Torres Strait Islander people and their current health status .
 These social disadvantages, directly related to dispossession and characterised by poverty and powerlessness, are reflected in measures of education, employment, and income.
-Before presenting the key indicators of Indigenous health status, it is important to provide a brief summary of the context within which these indicators should be considered.
+Before presenting the key indicators of Aboriginal and Torres Strait Islander health status, it is important to provide a brief summary of the context within which these indicators should be considered.

 Indigenous peoples generally enjoyed better health in 17881 than most people living in Europe .
 They did not suffer from smallpox, measles, influenza, tuberculosis, scarlet fever, venereal syphilis and gonorrhoea, diseases that were common in 18th century Europe.
 Indigenous people probably suffered from hepatitis B, some bacterial infections (including a non-venereal form of syphilis and yaws) and some intestinal parasites.
 Trauma is likely to have been a major cause of death, and anaemia, arthritis, periodontal disease, and tooth attrition are known to have occurred.
 The impact of these diseases at a population level was relatively small compared with the effects of the diseases that affected 18th century Europe.

 All of this changed after 1788 with the arrival of introduced illness from non-Indigenous people, initially smallpox and sexually transmissible infections (gonorrhoea and venereal syphilis), and later tuberculosis, influenza, measles, scarlet fever, and whooping cough .
 These diseases, particularly smallpox, caused considerable loss of life among Indigenous populations, but the impacts were not restricted to the immediate victims.
 The epidemic also affected the fabric of Indigenous societies through depopulation and social disruption.